 (Bonds) Security deposits

-A security deposit, or bond, is an amount of money paid by a tenant and held by the landlord as a guarantee.
+A security deposit (bond), is an amount of money paid by a tenant and held by the landlord as a guarantee.
 This can also be in the form of a bank guarantee.

-A landlord, or an estate agent acting on behalf of a landlord, is required to hold the security deposit in an interest-bearing account.
-The landlord must account for the interest earned on the deposit but is entitled to hold the interest as part of the security deposit.
+A landlord or an estate agent acting on behalf of a landlord is required to hold the security deposit in an interest-bearing account.
+For the term of the lease, the landlord is entitled to hold the interest as part of the security deposit.

 Negotiating a security deposit

 The security deposit requested by a landlord can be equal to one or more months’ rent.
 The dollar amount of a security deposit is not regulated by retail leases legislation, and landlords and tenants should negotiate a mutually agreeable amount.

 The Retail Leases Act 2003 does not specify a special type of bank account required to hold a tenant’s security deposit.

 Some banks may have special products for the purposes of holding security deposits, however, most banks can accommodate the landlord’s requirements.